 Anything an organization can do to un-complicate things for the customer leads to customer satisfaction and loyalty.
 Establishing multi-channel strategies makes it easy for customers to shop online or in stores.
 Creating free shipping and flexible return policies helps eliminate customer anxiety.

-In November 2011, Supermarket News reported that several factors influence purchasing decisions, including price (55%), past experiences (21%), brand (14%), and convenience (7%).
-The article went on to describe key components of a good shopping experience, which included staff support (56%), quality (46%), accessibility (2%), and presentation (2%).
+Recently, Supermarket News reported that several factors influence purchasing decisions, including price (55%), past experiences (21%), brand (14%), and convenience (7%).
+The article went on to describe key components of a good shopping experience, which included staff support (56%), quality (36%), accessibility (2%), and presentation (2%).

 When shopping at Kohl’s, Michaels, or Bath & Body Works, customers are given a Repeat Receipt, which offers a discount if customers return to the store within a short time period.
 Customers already in the stores are rewarded with future savings.

 “Customers, like all of us, are social beings, seeking connection and community,” said Lisa Feigen Dugal, U.S. Retail and Consumer Practice Advisory Leader with a retail consulting firm.
-“When retailers move beyond solely relying on loyalty card points and develop experiences based on what’s most important to consumers, they not only drive loyalty, but create ultimate brand ambassadors who spread the word on their positive experiences.”
+“When retailers move beyond solely relying on loyalty card points and develop experiences based on what’s most important to consumers, they drive loyalty and create ultimate brand ambassadors who spread the word on their positive experiences.”

 In other words, do the right thing, do things right, and treat the customer better than you’d like to be treated.
 Excellence in customer service will bring repeat business through your doors.